ngoncalves/kiwibes/README.md

  - stress tests, also written in Python

 All types of tests are targets of the Makefile provided.
-The Python tests require Python and the pytest module installed.
+The Python tests require Python and the modules requests and pytest.
 The stress tests also need valgrind, which measures the server performance.

 ## Contributing